bower/spec/README.md

 The name of the package as stored in the registry.

+* Must be unique.
 * Should be slug style for simplicity, consistency and compatibility.
-* Must be unique.
+Example: `unicorn-cake`
 * Lowercase, a-z, can contain dash or dot but not start/end with them.
 * Consecutive dashes or dots not allowed.
-* 50 characters or fewer.
+* 50 characters or less.

 #### version [string]

 The package's semantic version number.

-* Must be a semantic version - http://semver.org/ - i.e, parseable by [node-semver](https://github.com/isaacs/node-semver).
+* Must be a [semantic version](http://semver.org) parseable by [node-semver](https://github.com/isaacs/node-semver).
 * If publishing a folder, the version must be higher than the version stored in the registry, when republishing.
-* Version should only be required if you are not using Git tags.
+* Version should only be required if you are not using git tags.

 #### location [string]